-- Liaise with local authority case managers and designated officers for child protection concerns as appropriate; - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies; - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support; - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search.
+- Keep the Headteacher informed of any issues; - Liaise with local authority case managers and designated officers for child protection concerns as appropriate; - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies; - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support; - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search.

-The full responsibilities of the DSL and the deputy are set out in their job description.
+The full responsibilities of the DSL and the deputy are set out in a job description.